elixf7/Game-of-Thrones-Script-Generator/README.md

 More information about the series can be found on the [Game of Thrones Wikipedia](https://en.wikipedia.org/wiki/Game_of_Thrones)

 ### Loading the Text
 The first step was to combine all of the individual episode txt files into a single txt file that could be read.
-The following code segment acheives this and stores the result in **merged_file.txt** for easier acess.
+The following code segment achieves this and stores the result in **merged_file.txt** for easier access.

 ```
 inputs = []